-My best advice when building multiple items is use a measuring tool like the Kreg Measuring Tool.
+My best time-saving advice when building multiple items is use a measuring tool like the Kreg Multi-Mark Tool.
 Set it and mark all the pieces at once which is so much faster than using a ruler to mark each piece!

 Step one: Assemble the box frame with the 4 inside supports.

 Use wood glue and assemble the box with 1″ brad nails.
 Leaving a 1/2″ space on the bottom of each leg attach the first row of boards to the frame.
 I attached the two short sides by lining them up flush with the edge of the leg.
 Secure them with a nail gun.
 Next, join the two sides together with the two long (15″) boards.